mindsdb/mindsdb_sql/README.md

 # Components

-- Parser
+Parser.
-Takes a string as input and parses it to AST-tree
+- Takes a string as input and parses it to AST-tree

-- Planner
+Planner
-Takes AST-tree as input and converts it to sequence of steps to perform query
+- Takes AST-tree as input and converts it to sequence of steps to perform query

-- Render
+Render
-Takes AST-tree as input and converts it to sql string of selected dialect
+- Takes AST-tree as input and converts it to sql string of selected dialect

 # Parser